MicrosoftDocs/PowerShell-Docs/dsc/import-dscresource.md

 PSDesiredStateConfiguration\WindowsFeature: At least one of the values ‘Invalid’ is not supported or valid for property ‘Ensure’ on class ‘WindowsFeature’.
 Please specify only supported values: Present, Absent.
 ```

-This allows catching most of the errors during parse and compilation time instead of delaying it till run time (configuration application).
+Intellisense and schema validation allow you to catch more errors during parse and compilation time, avoiding complications at run time.

 > [!NOTE]
 > Each DSC resource can have a name, and a **FriendlyName** defined by the resource's schema.
 Below are the first two lines of "MSFT_ServiceResource.shema.mof".